Avalanche closure planned for Trans Canada Highway east of Revelstoke tomorrow morning - BC Local News

 The Trans Canada Highway will be closed tomorrow (Dec.
-21) morning from 4 a.m.-noon for avalanche control, between Revelstoke and Golden.
+21) morning from 4 a.m.-noon for avalanche control, between Golden and Revelstoke.

 According to DriveBC the road will be closed the entire time.